gitmanjoe/BustOS/README.md

 # BustOS
 This is our attempt at making an operating system from scratch.
 ## Planned Features in Order of Importance:

+1. Receive Input From Keyboard
-1. Able to type text on screen
+2. Able to type text on screen
-2. Recive input and return output
+3. Receive input from keyboard and return output
-3. 32 bit real mode
-4. More than 1 sector
-5. Able to code in c
+4. Able to code in c
-6. Shell
+5. Shell
-7. Cowsay
+6. Cowsay
 ## Implemented Features in Order From Newest to Oldest
-Half-ass type text on screen
-Read keyboard input
+32 bit real mode
+More than 1 sector
 Welcome message
 Bootloader
 ## DISCLAIMER: